magento/devdocs/marketplace/eqp/v1/filtering.md

 |offset|int|0|The record in the list from which to begin.
 The list starts at 0.|
 |limit|int|20|Number of records to return, starting from `offset`. -1 will return all remaining records.|

-The result comes with a header `X-Total-Count`, which gives the number of total records.
+The result includes a `X-Total-Count` header, which provides the total number of records.

 ## Sorting batch requests